truthcoin/www.truthcoin.info/_posts/2016-12-06-against-the-hard-fork.md

 But, even now, you face [a critical problem](https://en.wikipedia.org/wiki/Principal%E2%80%93agent_problem): checking the quality of your employee's work.
 Assume the following: [1] a job takes 1 hour, [2] your time is worth 10 $/hr, and [3] you can hire someone to do this job in 2 hours at 3 $/hr.
 By hiring, you would be up +$4 ( = $10 - (2 * $3)).
 However, if it takes you 30 minutes to *check* your employee's work, you have lost an additional $5 and are now at a net -$1.

 Worse, your efforts to check your employee's work might fail.
-Your employee might even hide something and your hard-earned reputation might be damaged or destroyed.
+Your employee might even hide something, and your hard-earned reputation might be damaged or destroyed.

 <img src="http://www-tc.pbs.org/wnet/secrets/files/2015/09/sade-trojan-promo-mez.jpg" alt="Trojan" height="360" width="640">